Back

 Skin cancer treatment

-Thanks to leading experts with outstanding clinical skills and advanced surgical techniques, Dermis Skin Clinic offers treatment options for a wide range of skin tumors at various stages and in critical areas such as the face and hands.
+Thanks to leading experts with outstanding clinical skills and advanced surgical techniques, the DERMIS Skin Clinic offers treatment options for a wide range of skin tumors at various stages and in critical areas, such as the face and hands.
+Get a detailed consultation on your treatment options!

 How does skin cancer develop?